 First, high crime rates lead to high home insurance rates.
 In 2015, Chicago was ranked 50th in the US for robberies and 52nd for aggravated assault.
 Fortunately, Chicago has recently seen a decrease in property crimes.

 Second, expensive homes cost more to insure.
 Since May, housing prices in Chicago have increased by 5.1 percent.
 That number will jump if Chicago's bid for Amazon’s second headquarter succeeds.

-There are many steps you can take to get the best Chicago home insurance plan at the perfect price.
+There are many steps you can take to get a great Chicago home insurance plan at an affordable price.